mpodlasin/mpodlasin-website/src/pages/articles/generators-i.md

 console.log(probablyIterator.next());
 ```

-This not only works, but it also logs `{ value: 5, done: true }` to the console.
+This not only works but it also logs `{ value: 5, done: true }` to the console.

 It's actually very reasonable behavior.
 In a sense, a function is an iterable that just returns one value and then is finished.